sol-eng/bike_predict/README.md

 ## What doesn't it do

-This repository shows an exciting set of capabilities, combining open-source R and Python with RStudio's professional products.
+This repository shows an exciting set of capabilities, combining open-source R and Python with Posit's professional products.
 There are a few things it doesn't do (yet) -- but that I might add, depending on interest:

 -   Jobs don't depend on another.
 I've scheduled the jobs so that each will complete by the time another starts, but there are tools in R (like [drake](https://github.com/ropensci/drake)) that allow you to put the entire pipeline into code and make dependencies explicit.
 -   Pieces of content must be managed individually, including uploading, permissions, environment variables, and tagging.
-It is possible to do something more robust via programmatic deployment using the RStudio Connect API, but generic git deployment doesn't support deploying all of the content in a git repo at once.
+It is possible to do something more robust via programmatic deployment using the Posit Connect API, but generic git deployment doesn't support deploying all of the content in a git repo at once.

 ## Individual Content